Professor Hamburg University, Germany

 Population biology and biogeography of soilborne pathogens and biocontrol angents in the rhizosphere.
 Integrated control of plant pathogens; Rhizosphere microbial ecology; Biocontrol; Molecular diagnosis; Metagenomic analysis of microbial populations.

-Geneticist; Crop Improvement and Genetics Research Unit, Agricultural Research Service, Western Regional Research Center, Albany, CA USA.
+Geneticist with the Crop Improvement and Genetics Research Unit, Agricultural Research Service, Western Regional Research Center, Albany, CA, USA.

 Professor of plant immunity with over twenty years of research experience in the field of molecular plant-microbe interactions.

 Professor in Bioinformatics, Biology Department, Miami University, Ohio, USA